Wednesbury Old Athletic F.C.: Successor clubs

-The second club was formed from the ashes of the first, but its career was to be brief.
-Unable to obtain the use of a regular home ground, the club withdraw from the Walsall Junior League half way through the season and subsequently folded.
+A second club was formed from the ashes of the first, but its career was to be brief.
+Unable to obtain the use of a regular home ground, the club withdrew from the Walsall Junior League halfway through the season and subsequently folded.

-The third club began life as Wednesbury Excelsior in around 1891.
+A third club began life as Wednesbury Excelsior in around 1891.
 It existed in local football, playing cup ties and friendlies, before joining the West Midlands Amateur League in 1896.
 Finishing as runners-up at the first attempt, the club joined the Walsall & District League in 1897 and adopted the title of Wednesbury Old Athletic.
 WOAC spent 10 seasons in this league, winning the title in 1900 and 1905, and the Staffordshire Junior Cup three times in six seasons, as well as various other local cup competitions.
 In 1907 Wednesbury Old Athletic joined the Birmingham Combination, spending three seasons there before joining the professional Birmingham & District League.
 Here, the club pitted itself against future Football League clubs Crewe Alexandra, Kidderminster Harriers, Shrewsbury Town, Stoke City, Walsall and Wrexham, in addition to the reserve sides of Aston Villa, Birmingham City, Coventry City, West Bromwich Albion and Wolverhampton Wanderers.
 The Old Uns never finished higher than 12th out of 18th in this league, and left the competition in 1924 following its sixth consecutive application for re-election.
 The club dropped back down to the Birmingham Combination, but after collecting just a single point from 12 fixtures the Old Athletic withdrew from the competition and disbanded.